daoraCode/daoraCode/README.md

-- 👋🏼 Hi, I’m @daoraCode
+@daoraCode
-- 🚀 I’m interested in UI/UX Design and building impressive websites
-- 🌱 I’m currently learning JavaScript/ReactJS and other ressources related to Web Development
-- 💞️ I’m looking to collaborate on great teams for new challenges
-- 📫 How to reach me : Email address - Linkedin profile
+🚀 Interested in UI/UX Design and building impressive websites 🌱 Currently learning JavaScript/VueJS/ReactJS and other ressources related to Web Development 💞️ I like to collaborate on great teams for new challenges that we can grow with 📫 How to reach me : Email address - [linkedin](https://www.linkedin.com/in/severinmboukou/)

 <!---
 daoraCode/daoraCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.